 You will be required to use crutches when walking to reduce the amount of weight you are bearing on your affected knee.
 You may gradually reduce use of your crutches throughout Phase 1 of your rehabilitation.
 You will also need to wear a locked knee brace (fitted before your surgery) for all weight bearing activities and while sleeping.
 The use of crutches and a locked knee brace will provide maximum protection for your knee while your meniscus goes through its' natural healing process.

-It is important during this time to regularly control your pain and inflammation with a cold compression therapy.
+It is important during this time to regularly control your pain and inflammation with a cold compression.
 Some doctors will refer to this cooling therapy as R.I.C.E.
 Applying cold to your knee will reduce pain by gently numbing the nerve-endings in your knee, and also slow down the inflammatory process effectively reducing swelling.
-While doing this, the cold helps stop cellular break-down which generally helps minimize further soft tissue damage (this is very important after surgery).
+While doing this, the cold helps stop continued tissue break-down, minimizing further soft tissue damage (this is very important after surgery).